rlehfeld/rpyc-ng/docs/docs/zerodeploy.rst

 your client machine and that you can connect to the remote machine over SSH.
 It takes care of the rest:

 1. Create a temporary directory on the remote machine
-2. Copy the RPyC distribution (from the local machine) to that temp directory
+2. Copy the RPyC-NG distribution (from the local machine) to that temp directory
 3. Create a server file in the temp directory and run it (over SSH)
 4. The server binds to an arbitrary port (call it *port A*) on the ``localhost`` interfaces of the remote machine, so it will only accept in-bound connections
 5. The client machine sets up an SSH tunnel from a local port, *port B*, on the ``localhost`` to *port A* on the remote machine.
-6. The client machine can now establish secure RPyC connections to the deployed server by connecting to ``localhost``:*port B* (forwarded by SSH)
+6. The client machine can now establish secure RPyC-NG connections to the deployed server by connecting to ``localhost``:*port B* (forwarded by SSH)
 7. When the deployment is finalized (or when the SSH connection drops for any reason), the deployed server will remove the temporary directory and shut down, leaving no trace on the remote machine